-Ray Lapinski enters his fourth season as a member of the Blue Devil coaching staff.
+Ray Lapinski enters his sixth season as a member of the Blue Devil coaching staff.
+During this time, the Blue Devils have won 11 Northeast Conference Team Championships and been selected Coaching Staff of the Year each year.
 He brings a wealth of experience to the program, having served as a high school, club, collegiate and national team coach.

 Lapinski is a Southern Connecticut State University grad and former school record holder in the 4x400, 4x800 and DMR.
 He graduated with a Bachelor of Science in Health and Physical Education in 1975, a graduate certificate in Biology from Macquarie University (Australia), in 1983, and a Masters Degree in Exercise Science from Southern Connecticut in 1986.
-He is a Lead Instructor in the USATF Coaching Education Program and is Level II Certified.
-Lapinski has served as a speaker at a number of clinics, seminars and camps and has published numerous articles on training and coaching theory.
+He is a Lead Instructor in the USATF Coaching Education Program and is Level III Coaching Certified.
+Lapinski has served as a speaker at a number of clinics, seminars and camps around the country and has published numerous articles on training and coaching theory.

 Prior to Central, Lapinski spent 5 years on the coaching staff at Yale University and was the Head Coach of the Club Connecticut Women’s Team.
 His club team sent 5 women to the Olympic Marathon Trials in 1996 and 2000 and won numerous National Road Championships.
 He was also a successful coach on the high school level where his Connecticut Teams garnered 12 CIAC Championship trophies.

-Lapinski resides in New Hartford, CT with his wife Kate who he coached to a national master’s championship in Cross Country.
+Lapinski resides in Farmington, CT with his wife Kate, who he coached to a national master’s championship in Cross Country.